duckafire/duckafire.github.io/code-conventions.md

 }
 ```

-> For private proprieties this is mandatory.
+> For private properties this is mandatory.

 9. Use semicolon, based C pattern.